genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 This is definitely not a practical usage of FreeBSD [^1] but it's gonna be fun.
 So I am going to abuse FreeBSD bridges to see how RSTP works!

 [^1]: It's also not specific to FreeBSD.
 The same experiment must be possible with any other operating system which supports STP bridges.
 I just used my favorite OS.

+Please note:

+* This article just describes my experience and understadings.
+It's not meant to be an accurate explanation of the Spanning Tree Protocol.
+* In the following text, I used the words Spanning Tree, Spanning Tree Protocol and STP for Rapid Spanning Tree Protocol (RSTP).

 ## Preparation
 ### Setting up a Single FreeBSD VM